vmikeska/myblog/input/posts/create-programming-blog-without-database-cms-static-site-generator.md

 The solution to store the content files I chose, includes the binaries as well.
 It simplifies the setup on a new computer.
 You just download your entire repository into the computer and you can build your project right away with just a one console command.

 #### Deploying to the GitHub pages for free
-Maybe you don't know, but there is a possiblity to host a static HTML page on the Github for free !!!
+Maybe you didn't know, but there is a possiblity to host a static HTML page on the Github for free !!!
 Of course on a second level domain (like myblog.com).

 The content of the repository is exactly the content of your website.
 This way it hosts your static HTML files created by the Wyam build.